alanrogers/legofit/src/README.md

 patterns to estimate the history of population size, subdivision, and gene flow.
 The package consists of the following programs

+* @ref axt2raf "axt2raf" reads an axt file and writes a file in raf format.
 * @ref bepe "bepe" calculates the "bootstrap estimate of prediction error (Efron and Tibshirani, 1993).
 * @ref booma "booma" does bootstrap model averaging (Buckland et